kloimhardt/blog/docs/_posts/2025-03-30-py-clj-tiles.md

 I see graphical blocks in a different way.
 They are meant to convey ideas, to show essential code snippets to an audience.

-In that respect, I think my choice of graphical representation is much cleaner.
-Can you guess which one of the above two is mine?
+I made my choice of graphical representation to be as clean as possible with that presentation use-case in mind.

 ### Python and Clojure Code